-If you’d like to withdraw from a Lifetime ISA you’ll need to send us a Nutmail with your request from within your account.
+If you’d like to withdraw from a Lifetime ISA you will need to log into your account on the web.

 The Lifetime ISA is designed to help saving towards the purchase of a first house, or for your retirement.
 Because of this, there are some important aspects to consider before withdrawing.
 The rules around withdrawing during the initial tax year of the introduction of the Lifetime ISA are also different from later tax years.

 Withdrawing in this tax year — from 6th April 2017 to 5th April 2018

 - You can only make a complete withdrawal of your Lifetime ISA.
 You can’t withdraw just a part of it.

 - If you make a complete withdrawal this tax year it won’t affect your usage of this year’s ISA or Lifetime ISA allowance.